evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 ### Availability & Pricing

-This model had world premiere 17.10.2023 and deliveries is expected to start May 2024.
+This model had a world premiere on 17.10.2023, and deliveries is expected to start in May 2024.